 Don’t be disheartened if you don’t get that dream job straight away.
 Your career is a pathway, a journey, not necessarily a destination.
 The most important thing is to learn from each application, swallow your pride and seek feedback on where you can improve and be willing to put the effort in and adapt your application where necessary.
 A knockback is only a failure if you don’t learn something from it!

 If you’re heading toward graduation we’re here to help you step into your career.
-But don’t wait until you’ve crossed the stage, come and see us now to get a head start on your post-uni plans!
+But don’t wait until you’ve crossed the stage, come see the Careers & Employability Team now to get a head start on your post-uni plans!